HarmonicLabs/plu-ts/docs/specification-notes/proof-of-concept/notes/Plutus core specification paper walkthrough.md

 ### Section 4.3

-Section 4.3 formalizes the CK machine, which is the "program" runt on the cardano node when executing Smart-Contracts
+Section 4.3 formalizes the CK machine, which is the "program" run on the cardano nodes when executing Smart Contracts

-as already said the goal of  ```plu-ts``` is not to reimplement the whole protocol.

 <a name="section5"></a>